Penn Foster High School

 World History (1 credit)

+Humans have lived in almost every corner of the globe for tens of thousands of years.
+While they are no longer around to tell us their stories, the objects and writings they left behind give us a glimpse into the past.
 This course will provide a broad survey of the history of the world, from the earliest humans who emerged from Africa to the modern peoples and nations that exist today.
-You’ll learn how people adapted to live in different environments, developed tools and technology, created political institutions to govern, and spread ideas as they interacted with one another.
+You’ll learn how people adapted to live in different environments, developed tools and technology, practiced diverse religions, created political institutions to govern, and spread ideas as they interacted with one another.
 By following the stories of different peoples and cultures through time, you’ll observe how key developments and events that took place over thousands of years have shaped the world today.
+While many stories and people have been forgotten with the passing of time, what remains is a rich record of the human experience that can help us better understand the present.

 Physical Science (1 credit)